neurokidslab/apice-py/README.md

 ---
 ## 📜 License
-This project is licensed under the MIT License.
-See LICENSE for details.
+This project is licensed under the Apache-2.0 license.
+See [LICENSE](https://github.com/neurokidslab/apice-py/tree/main?tab=Apache-2.0-1-ov-file#readme) for details.